docker/docs/install/install-csengine.md

 # Manually Install the CS Docker Engine

-This document describes the process of installing the Commercially Supported Docker Engine (CS Engine).
-Installing the CS Engine is a prerequisite for installing the Docker Trusted Registry.
-Use these instructions if you are installing the CS Engine on physical or cloud infrastructures.
+This document describes the process of installing the commercially supported Docker engine (CS engine).
+Installing the CS engine is a prerequisite for installing Docker Trusted Registry.
+Use these instructions if you are installing the CS engine on physical or cloud infrastructures.

-Note that you first install the CS Engine before you install Docker Trusted Registry.
-If you are upgrading, you reverse that order and upgrade the Trusted Registry first.
+You first install the CS engine before you install Docker Trusted Registry.
+However, if you are upgrading, you reverse that order and upgrade the Trusted Registry first.
 To upgrade, see the [upgrade documentation](upgrade.md).
-You will need to install the latest version of the CS Engine to run with the latest version of the Trusted Registry.
-You will also want to install the CS Engine on any clients, especially in your production environment.
+You will need to install the latest version of the CS engine to run with the latest version of the Trusted Registry.
+You will also want to install the CS engine on any clients, especially in your production environment.

-If your cloud provider is AWS, you have the option of installing the CS Engine using an Amazon Machine Image (AMI).
+If your cloud provider is AWS, you have the option of installing the CS engine using an Amazon Machine Image (AMI).
 For more information, read the [installation overview](index.md) to understand your options.

-## Prerequisites

-You need a login to Docker Hub.
-If you have not already done so, go to Docker Hub and [sign up for an account](https://hub.docker.com).
-You do not need a license for the CS Engine, only for the Docker Trusted Registry.

 ## CentOS 7.1 & RHEL 7.0/7.1 (YUM-based systems)